jhighman/keymaker-app/docs/future-requirements.md

 # Future Requirements and Design
+## Invite Enhancement
 ## Invite and Track Enhancement

 ### Overview
+The Invite functionality will be enhanced to support multiple communication channels, improved status tracking, and integration with the Trua Collect application.
+This document outlines the requirements, data model, use cases, and design artifacts for this enhancement.
 The Invite and Track functionality will be enhanced to support multiple communication channels, improved status tracking, and integration with the Trua Collect application.
 This document outlines the requirements, data model, use cases, and design artifacts for this enhancement.

 ## Requirements